-The welfare of residents and day to day management of the Hospital is overseen by the Master, a Matron, Assistant Matron, Housekeeper and Gardener.
+The welfare of residents and day to day management of the Hospital is overseen by the Master, a Warden, Assistant Warden, Housekeeper and Gardener.
 There are currently 21 residents within the Hospital.

 The site contains a group of buildings as follows;

 The Hospital is located on the south side of Bruton High Street with considerable tended grounds running down to Lower Backway and The River Brue.

 Sexey's Hospital has traditionally provided for people preferably with a Bruton connection.
 Admission is by interview, and applicants should be retired, over 65 and in good health.